 When we enter the second floor, we find a stairway supported by a skylight.
-As we move up the stairs another partial level, you enter a large private landscaped terrace over the living/dining area and den.
+As we move up the stairs to another partial level, you enter a large private landscaped terrace over the living/dining area and den.
 On the terrace, we find a series of raised planters and defined decks for seating and entertainment.

 The wall of the second floor is hidden by a custom wood screen with random vertical slats which provide light and shade.

 The second floor is well suited for any homeowner, let alone the entire house.
-This floor features a master bedroom, ensuite bathroom, walk-in closet (we can always use more room for our fashionable clothes) and yes, a second bedroom and bathroom.
+This floor features a master bedroom, ensuite bathroom, walk-in closet (we can always use more room for our fashionable clothes), and yes, a second bedroom and bathroom.
 Royalty does have its advantages.

 The master bathroom is illuminated through a screen of alternating back-painted and acid-etched glass with diffuse natural light from the skylight at the stair.
-Inside, statuario marble and charcoal coloured porcelain tile create a dramatic contrast of light and dark.
+Inside, statuario marble and charcoal colored porcelain tile create a dramatic contrast of light and dark.

 There is a screen of alternating back-painted and acid-etched glass that illuminates the master bathroom.
-Inside the bathroom, the stark contrast of light and dark is created by statuario marble and charcoal colored porcelain tile.
+Inside the bathroom, the stark contrast of light and dark is created by statuario marble and charcoal-colored porcelain tile.

 |PROJECT TEAM||Taylor Smyth Architects in collaboration with William Fulghum Design Associates|